DVDTSB/hexhog/README.md

 - CP437
 - other coloring options

-While I do love(and use) modal editors, `hexhog` does not attempt to be one.
+While I do love (and use) modal editors, `hexhog` does not attempt to be one.
 I am trying to make it as intuitive as possible :)

 ## Configuration

-Configuration file is located at:
+You can find the configuration file in the following locations:
 - Linux: `/home/user/.config/hexhog/config.toml`
 - Windows: `C:\Users\user\AppData\Roaming\hexhog\config.toml`
 - MacOS: `/Users/user/Library/Application Support/hexhog/config.toml`